Hawxy/flatfile-core-libraries/packages/react/README.md

-# Embed React
+# @flatfile/react

-Embed React is a front-end SDK wrapper around the [Flatfile API](https://flatfile.stoplight.io/docs/v10/).
-It allows you to securely and easily add an embedded import experience to any React app.
-Customization includes adding colors, logos, & fonts to match your brand.
+Embedded Flatfile in React is an SDK wrapper that enables you to seamlessly integrate a secure and user-friendly data import experience into your client-side application.
+With full customization options for colors, logos, and fonts, you can tailor the import interface to match your brand identity.

-You can use embedded Flatfile to receive data via a self-serve experience.
-To find the additional Flatfile integration paths that may work better for your business, explore our [docs](flatfile.stoplight.io).
+By utilizing embedded Flatfile, you can empower your users with a self-serve data import process.
+If you're looking for alternative integration paths that better suit your business requirements, refer to our [core paths](https://flatfile.com/docs/core-paths/).

 ### Before you begin

-The minimum supported version of React is v18.
+The minimum supported version of React is v16.
 If you use an older version, upgrade React to use this library.
-You will also need Node.js v18 installed on your machine.

 ### Get started

-Follow [this guide](https://flatfile.stoplight.io/docs/platform-sdk-mono/d6ff961604945-embed-react) to configure a Flatfile embedded import experience.
+Follow [this guide](https://flatfile.com/docs/core-paths/embedding) to configure a Flatfile embedded import experience.